oKermorgant/log2plot/README.md

 Examples can be found in the `examples` folder.
 The main class is `log2plot::Logger` and should be instanciated with the desired data file path and prefix:  `log2plot::Logger logger(fileprefix)`.
 If no fileprefix is given then the files will be created in the `/tmp` folder.
 Shipped examples use the `examples` path at compile time.

-The logged variables have be containers of some sort, as long as the following member functions are available:
+The logged variables have to be containers of some sort, as long as the following member functions are available:
 * operator[] to get the value at a given index
 * size() to get the length of the logged container